bz-hashtag-0780/Flow-Zero-to-Jacob/quests/04_ch4_quests.md

 ### CH4D1 Quest 3: What does `.save()` do?
 What does `.load()` do?
 What does `.borrow()` do?

+`.save()`: To save data to an `account storage` path `.load()`: To load data from the `account storage` `.borrow()`: To get a reference to a resource in the `account storage`

 ### CH4D1 Quest 4: Explain why we couldn't save something to our account storage inside of a script.

+Because you need to sign an transaction as the AuthAccount to get access to the `account storage` and save something to it.

 ### CH4D1 Quest 5: Explain why I couldn't save something to your account.

+Because I need to sign a transaction for you to be able to do so or sign an transaction that gives you the capability to save something to my `account storage`

 ### CH4D1 Quest 6: Define a contract that returns a resource that has at least 1 field in it.
 Then, write 2 transactions: